nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/tabs.md

         version: '1'

 ---
-(TODO: the format of this page should be updated to follow the same approach as with other feature)

 ## Concept

 When you create new document types, you often need to have specific tabs on these document types that display information relevant to your users.
 A **Tabs** menu item enables you to create customized tabs on which you can define the elements you want to be displayed: widgets, layouts, content views, actions bars.
 You can also define the conditions that should be met to display the tab (on which document types the tab will be available, for which users, etc).